In this Article

 - Extending the Sorting Function Using VBA

-Sorting Data in Excel VBA
+Sort Data with Excel VBA

 Excel has an excellent means of sorting a range of tabular data using the ribbon on the Excel front end, and at some point, you will probably want to use this functionality within your VBA code.
 Fortunately, this is very easy to do.